ramensoftware/windows-11-start-menu-styling-guide/Themes/TranslucentStartMenu/README.md

 # TranslucentStartMenu theme for Windows 11 Start Menu Styler

-A theme with a clear view of the start menu acrylic background.
+A theme with a clear view of the Start menu acrylic background.

 **Author**: [Undisputed00x](https://github.com/Undisputed00x)